A Directory of Activities at Thornhill Presbyterian

 No formal musical education or experience is required.
 Just bring your voice and your desire to sing.

 The Senior Choir welcomes singers in the age group Grade 9 to adult.
-Rehearsals are held on Wednesday evenings from 7:30 pm to 9:00 pm in the Sanctuary.
+Rehearsals are held on Wednesday evenings from 7:30 pm to 9:00 pm in the Sanctuary except for the months of June, July, and August.

 The Junior/Youth Choir welcomes singers in the age group from Grade 1 to Grade 8.
-Rehearsals are held on Sunday mornings from 9:45 am to 10:30 am.
+Rehearsals are held on Sunday mornings from 9:45 am to 10:30 am, except for June, July, and August months.

 For more information please contact the Office Administrator